opendaylight/docs/docs/release-notes/upgrade-process.rst

 Aluminium Platform Upgrade
 ==========================

-This document describes the steps to help users upgrade to the Magnesium planned platform.
+This document describes the steps to help users upgrade from Magnesium to the Aluminium planned platform.
 Refer to `Managed Release Integrated (MRI) project <https://git.opendaylight.org/gerrit/q/topic:aluminium-mri>`_ upgrade patches for more information.